zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

    @workspace Please briefly explain the structure of this project.
 What should I do to run it?
    ```

-   > **Tip**: No need to follow these steps.
-The environment is already configured.
+   > **Tip**: No need to follow Copilot's recommended steps.
+We already prepared the environment for you.

 1. Now that we know a bit more about the project, let's actually try runnning it!
-In the left sidebar, select the `Run and Debug` tab and then press the **Start Debuggin** icon.
+In the left sidebar, select the `Run and Debug` tab and then press the **Start Debugging** icon.

    <img width="300" alt="image" src="https://github.com/user-attachments/assets/50b27f2a-5eab-4827-9343-ab5bce62357e" />